Finesse Mitchell

 Alfred Langston "Finesse" Mitchell (born June 12, 1972) is an American actor, stand-up comedian, and author.
 From 2003 to 2006, Mitchell was a cast member on the NBC sketch comedy series Saturday Night Live.
 He has also appeared on such television shows as Showtime at the Apollo, BET's ComicView, Comedy Central Presents, Disney Channel's A.N.T.
 Farm, and NBC's Late Friday.

 Early life

 Finesse Mitchell was born in Atlanta.
-He is a graduate of the University of Miami, where he was a member of the football team and the Kappa Alpha Psi fraternity.
+He is a graduate of the University of Miami, where he was an important member of the football team that won a national championship and the Kappa Alpha Psi fraternity.

 Career

-Mitchell made his first television appearance on BET’s Comic View in 1999 where he instantly became a favorite among the show's loyal followers.
-Shortly after Comic View, Mitchell moved to both Los Angeles and New York City where he had several appearances on The Late Late Show with Craig Kilborn and two on Late Night with Conan O'Brien.
+Mitchell made his first television appearance in 1999 on BET's Comic View, where he instantly became a favorite among the show's loyal followers.
+Shortly after Comic View, Mitchell moved to both Los Angeles and New York City, where he had several appearances on The Late Late Show with Craig Kilborn and two on Late Night with Conan O'Brien.